 Q: Can I transfer from the Pitt-Greensburg campus nursing program to a different University of Pittsburgh campus’ nursing program?

 A: Students admitted to the Oakland campus, Johnstown campus, or Greensburg campus nursing program are expected to complete the program at the site of admission.

-Q: Is it possible to be take nursing and participate on a sport's team?
+Q: Is it possible to take nursing and participate on an athletics team?

 Q: Can I apply or transfer to the nursing program for the spring semester?

 A: Due to curricular requirements admissions will only happen in the fall semester.

 Q: What are the clinical experiences for nursing?

 A. A core component of nursing education is the clinical experience.
 Students participate in supervised learning sessions in real world healthcare environments, which provide them with the opportunity to put what they’ve learned in the classroom into practice.

 Clinical learning takes place in a variety of settings across the healthcare continuum and is supervised by preceptors, who are experienced practitioners and educators who foster students’ critical thinking and clinical skills safely.
 High fidelity simulation is woven into each clinical course with computer-assisted instruction and deliberate practice and simulation.